'Forever chemicals' are in takeout food containers. Should you worry? | CBC News

 -

-Some paper bags for greasy items such as burgers, pastries and donuts.
+Some paper bags for greasy items such as burgers, pastries and doughnuts.

 -